 Historically, our primary sources of funding have been cash flows from operations, borrowings under our commercial paper and term funding programs, and securitizations of accounts and finance receivables.
 We used these funds to finance customers' purchases of our equipment and for working capital requirements, capital expenditures and business acquisitions.
-Our operations and liquidity began to be negatively impacted in 2000 by Xerox-specific business challenges, which have been discussed in the Notes to the Consolidated Financial Statements included in our 2001 Annual Report on Form 10-K. These challenges were exacerbated by significant competitive and industry changes, adverse economic conditions, and significant technology and acquisition spending.
+Our operations and liquidity began to be negatively impacted in 2000 by Xerox-specific business challenges, which have been discussed in the Notes to the Consolidated Financial Statements included in our 2001 Form 10-K ("2001 Form 10-K Report"), as amended.
+These challenges were exacerbated by significant competitive and industry changes, adverse economic conditions, and significant technology and acquisition spending.
 Together, these challenges and conditions negatively impacted our cash availability and created marketplace concerns regarding our liquidity, which led to credit rating downgrades and restricted our access to capital markets.